JustinHuey1/Music158A-Lab3/README.md

 Download Live server in Visual Studio Code and open the file called "misc_controls_pointerlock.html" in the "example" folder.
 Click the "go live" button in the bottom right corner to run the three.js file.
 Also open the Max 8 Patcher outside the Visual Studio Code in order to use it to control the directions.
+Double click the noteout object and select from Max2.